Notes on Painting

 22. Paintings make time, space and light visible.
 Solving spatial problems on a two dimensional surface is the best part of the process.

-23. Painting is a traditional act, it is familiar in relation to a lot of contemporary work - it is ordinary, direct, holds the human touch, is not bogged down in a lot of engineering feats, is a magical process, one that holds profound focus.
+23. Painting is a traditional act, it is familiar in relation to a lot of contemporary work - it is direct, holds profound focus and human touch.
 It is a romantic and sentimental object that reflects history and holds the doubt and perseverance of the creative process.

 24. A painting is at once a document that records history, an activity that builds and reflects the world, an object of contemplation and agitation.